jacklj/singing-website/README.md

 Singing website

 ## todo
-1. get database working on heroku https://devcenter.heroku.com/articles/heroku-postgresql
-   - cant run knex commands. this may be because knex not installed in top level dir.
-So i installed it in top level dir, modified postinstall script to do npm install in bot dop level dir and /server, but then this seems to have caused an infinite loop in heroku deployment.
-Ive removed the github watch pipe thing as i read somewhere that could be it.
-Want to try and deploy again, but i cant stop the current looping deployment - need to wait for it to timeout.
-   That didnt work - seems like its the postinstall command.
-Lets restructure: move the frontend stuff inside the server folder, and make the server folder the top level folder.
-Should mean simpler deployment etc
-1. run knex seed on heroku
 1. contact form https://tylerkrys.ca/blog/adding-nodemailer-email-contact-form-node-express-app
 1. image on each page
 1. add date/time display logic to events (base it off your python code)